guilhermevrs/personal-website/content/pages/about.EN.md

 That being said, I haved decided to write about it.
 Not that I am the new brazilian Steve Jobs or any guru of a sort.
 I am a normal guy, like you.
 I do work with this world, every week, like you probably do as well.
 I read stuff on the internet about this world, like you also do.
 Why should you read the articles then?

 Well, think about it like a talk over a coffee.
 I tell you stuff I have read, tested or worked on and you tell me you have already seen that stuff or that it made you think about a similar article.
 You may as well simply listen, perhaps think about the subject, do your own experiments.
 Who knows if you are not going to start a blog as well and it will be me reading your articles.
 Welcome to the knowledge sharing era.
+This is blog is me trying to contribute to the community.
+Moving from pure consumer to producer status.
+And if I can unblock someone with my texts, great!

-PS: Some may argue why I don't write in Portuguese, my mother tongue.
-Well, I could, but I rather try the article in English first and, upon request, I can translate.
-Just drop me a comment!
+Anyway, if you don't want to read me anymore, that's ok.
+I write mainly to myself.
+I write to keep my mind going.
+To review my point of view, analysing the problem from other dimensions.
+From me to myself.
+The discovery of writting changed the game to humanity e it was about time for me to start.